LLNL/Silo/docs/globals.md

 * **Returned value:**

-  Returns the current setting for the allow overwrites flag
+  Returns the current setting for the allow overwrites flag of the library or the specified file

 * **Description:**